spider-123-eng/Gobblin-Work/README.md

 1. Extracts records from JSON files and store them as Avro files in HDFS .
 2. Pushing Json data from Kafka to Gobblin and saving them as Avro files in HDFS.
+3. Implementing custom DataWriter , to write data as sequence files in HDFS.